Print Length: 304 pages

 Purchase Link: Amazon

 About the Book:

-As I said about the rest of the books in the series, Sell Low, Sweet Harriet is a fantastic cozy mystery full of twists, turns, distractions, and multiple storylines.
+As I said about the rest of the books in the series, Let’s Fake a Deal is a fantastic cozy mystery full of twists, turns, distractions, and multiple storylines.
 There are suspenseful, humorous, and heartbreaking moments that are sure to keep the reader engaged.
 The author sets up many of the characters as the potential suspect and expertly pulls the tablecloth out from underneath them without spilling the truth.
-The Sarah Winston Garage Sale Mysteries are one of my favorite cozy series'.
-The author keeps the stories fresh and entertaining.
-The characters are wonderful, and I love the setting.

 I was provided a review copy of this book.